HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 </div>

-If no results are returned, the workflow may result in a new patient record being established *<u>Continued research on this topic is ongoing and additional feedback is invited.</u>*.
+NOTE: If no results are returned, some responding systems might create a new patient record from the attributes included in the match request.</u>*.

 &emsp;&emsp;